 Need more ways to cultivate your inner mother?

 Read this post next: Meaning of the Mother Archetype in Today’s World (and how to embody her)

 The enchantress / wild woman archetype

-Of course, many women dread this part of their cycle – synonymous with PMT/PMS it can be physically painful, emotional, and can bring out the darker, more destructive sides of our psyches.
-These are (on a bad day!) peppered with mood swings, irrational thoughts, anger, shame, and tears…
+Of course, many women dread this part of their cycle – synonymous with PMT/PMS it can be physically painful, emotional, and can bring out the darker, more challenging sides of our psyches.
+Bad days of the luteal phase can be peppered with mood swings, irrational thoughts, anger, shame, and tears…

-Yet this phase (and female archetype) is usually, thoroughly misunderstood, along with her distorted sister: the witch.
+Yet this phase (and female archetype) is actually thoroughly misunderstood, along with her distorted sister: The witch.

 The truth is, the wild woman archetype is the healer.

 She’s the medicine woman, the untamed one, the awakening soul who will not rest.
-She is untamed, she’s powerful and she’s connected to an undercurrent of magic, something intangible that our modern societies have no place for.
+She is raw, she is powerful and she’s connected to an undercurrent of magic, something intangible that our modern societies have no place for.